White-tailed mongoose: Behaviour and ecology

 The white-tailed mongoose is primarily nocturnal and terrestrial.
 By day they will rest in an abandoned burrow, termite mound, or in cavities under tree roots.
 The average home range is 0.97 km2 for males and 0.64 km2 for females.
 Ranges of males do not overlap, but ranges of opposite sexes overlap significantly.
 Females either live alone with their own offspring or in a small group with other females and their offspring, although they do not associate with each other.
 Though they may share a range, they forage separately.
 They are, for the most part, solitary creatures, with the male and female only coming together to mate.
 Reports of groups are either a breeding pair or a mother and her offspring.
 These mongooses do not migrate except to establish their own territory away from their mother's range.

 These mongooses are very vocal, and make an unusual barking sound that is associated with sexual behavior.
-If frightened, they will secrete a noxious substance from their anal glands.
+To ward off predators (such as humans and possibly large snakes and large birds of prey), they will secrete a noxious substance from their anal glands.
 They do not stand on their hind feet for any length of time like other mongooses.